TROUBLE-1/codeza/README.md

 # Note
 I have provided a list of subdomins of \*.ford.com with more then 5000 domins.

-Provide file_name, min_content_length, Folder_name_to_create respectively.
+Provide file_name, min_content_length, Folder_name_to_create respectively while using codeza.py

-Make sure Files contains URL's with http:// or https://
+Make sure file contains URL's with http:// or https://

 # Usage
 1. Get all list of subdomains in a file (eg. all.txt)